ianklug/grooveboard/README.md

 ## Versions

-*Please note that the RP2040 models are currently PROTOTYPES and are not yet validated for production.*
+*Please note that the RP2040 models are functional at a hardware level, but software is incomplete.*

 The 2.x versions (grooveboard-rp) use the RP2040 MCU, and require different firmware from the 1.x versions.
 They also include a few new features and refinements over the 1.x models, including M2 mounting holes and improved key spacing.